louis-bompart/the-pitfall-of-spread/README.md

 ## Solution

 Instead of copying value, we need to copy property descriptors.
-ECMAScript comes with various methods to manipulate those:
+Property Descriptor can be considered a "subset" of Property, minus the `name` ECMAScript comes with various methods to manipulate those:
-* [`Object.getOwnPropertyDescriptor`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getOwnPropertyDescriptor): returns the Property Descriptor is like a Property, minus the `name`, which has been used/defined as the key given in the second parameter of the function.
+* [`Object.getOwnPropertyDescriptor`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getOwnPropertyDescriptor): Returns the Property Descriptor of a given key
-* [`Object.getOwnPropertyDescriptors`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getOwnPropertyDescriptors): returns an object akin to a map between the `name` of all Properties and their respective Property Descriptor.
+* [`Object.getOwnPropertyDescriptors`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getOwnPropertyDescriptors): Returns an object akin to a map between the `name` of all Properties and their respective Property Descriptor of a given object.
-* [`Object.defineProperty`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty): Set a Property Descriptor on a given key on a given object, see it as the 'set' counterpart of `Object.getOwnPropertyDescriptor`
+* [`Object.defineProperty`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty): Set a Property Descriptor on a given key of a given object.
+See it as the 'set' counterpart of `Object.getOwnPropertyDescriptor`
 * [`Object.defineProperties`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperties): Assign all Property Descriptor of a given object, on another object, using the same keys.

 With the 2nd & 4th methods, we can craft a "spread for properties" like so: